kaidez/kaidez.github.io/_posts/2017-10-01-web-developer-job.md

 Knowing the various JavaScript frameworks and libraries are what hiring managers.
 Again, I was only unemployed for a month, but that would have been two weeks had I more React/Angular/whatever experience.

-There's a lot of strife-laden debate in the front end web developer community about JS frameworks and libraries.
+There's a lot of strife-laden debate in the front end web developer community about JavaScript frameworks and libraries.
 About how too many are coming out too fast, and if we really REALLY need them.

 But it's absolutely fair for potential employees to insist you know specific frameworks/libraries if you want to work for them.
 So sorry, but you need to learn some specific frameworks/libraries.

 A developer with at least a year of experience with a given framework is <em>the</em> most employable candidate in 2017.
-And companies are willing spend lots of money to hire them, as well as retain them for a long time.
+And companies are willing spend lots of money to hire them, and keep them.

+<h2>Use your time off learn those frameworks and libraries</h2>
+If you need to ramp up on those framework, do just with the current block of free time you have.
+On my first day of unemployment, I went to a Starbucks and went through a ton of online React tutorials.

+Next, I went through those kick-a** free Redux tutorials on Egghead.
+After this ramp up, I was comfortable putting React/Redux on my resume and started getting more interviews.

+--wes Bos redux

+-css frameworks

+-tech questions

+-answer question more

+-bootcamp

+-indeed

+-dice